xoidlabs/xoid/docs/recipes/dynamic-functions-with-fixed-references.md

 }, [props.number])
 ```

-Perhaps we want to attach the listener only once, and remove it only once when the component is unmounted.
+Perhaps our requirements somehow led us to attaching the listener only once, and removing it only once when the component is unmounted.
 This could be achieved with React's manners, as the following.

 ```js
 //inside React